rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 ## JSON Web Tokens (JWT) with Distributed Proof of Presence (DPoP)

 JSON Web Signing (JWS) [@!RFC7515] and JSON Web Tokens (JWT) [@!RFC7519] are toolkits for making a variety of cryptographic claims.
-(CBOR Web tokens [@!RFC8392] are semantically equivalent.)
+(CBOR Web Tokens [@!RFC8392] are semantically equivalent to JSON Web Tokens.)
 JWT is an appealing option for carrying IM identifiers and assertions, as the container type if flexible and the format is easy to implement.
 Unfortunately the semantics are poorly specified at the time of this writing.